Doridian/viauled/README.md

 This program connects to the Framework RGB keyboard running the default VIA firmware and exposes its backlight brightness as an LED via sysfs

-The name of the LED is `viauled::kbd_backlight` is chosen to conform with how other drivers would name a keyboard backlight, making it work seamlessly in services like upower
+The (default) name of the LED is `viauled::kbd_backlight` is chosen to conform with how other drivers would name a keyboard backlight, making it work seamlessly in services like upower

 Below is an example of how it appears on my Framework running KDE (the "Keyboard Backlight" slider)